-The school store is operated by fourth graders three mornings per week in the front lobby before the start of school.
+The school store is operated by fourth graders at varying times throughout the year.
 The store sells school supplies and provides a great opportunity for fourth grade students to learn the basics of operating a business while making it fun for all students to do some shopping on a small scale.
 School store parent volunteers help to run the store, train students, and maintain inventory.